Pafnoutios/power-iterator/doc/spec/CombinationIterator.md

 ### Iterate over a set of combinations

-The Combination Iterator shall be capable of iterating over the set of combinations of a specified size of an STL container.
+The Combination Iterator shall be capable of iterating over the set of combinations of a specified size of an STL-compatible container.

 ### Not generate set of combinations